 Section 2: Sohna-KMP-Vadodara

+The 160-km Sohna-Dausa section in Haryana will cover 11 villages in the Gurugram district, seven villages in Palwal and 47 villages in the Nuh district.
+The 844-km Gurgaon-Vadodara section will start from Alipur Village near Sohna, serving as the main entry for vehicles.
 In Madhya Pradesh, the expressway will cover east of Bhanupura, east of Garoth, east of Sitamau, east of Jaora, west of Ratlam and west of Thandla.
-The route will cover various areas in Gujarat such as Chhayan village, north of Dahod, parts of Godhra, Dodka village and Vadodara.
+After passing through the tunnel near Kota, the expressway moves towards Gujarat, covering areas such as Chhayan village, north of Dahod, parts of Godhra, Dodka village and Vadodara.

 Section 3: Vadodara-Virar section